stt-datacore/website/static/crew/marla_mcgivers_crew.md

 published: true
 ---

-A 900 DIP base with fairly uncommon ENG secondary and a reasonable +7 arena EV at 6 seconds.
-Hope for a re-run of one of her two event features once she makes her way from shuttle to freezer.
-I'd love to rank her higher for such a strong/common shuttle base - feel free if she would be one of your top DIP bases - but such little chance at long term value makes it hard to do so.
+A 900 DIP base with fairly uncommon ENG secondary and reasonable arena evasion.
+Her two events were standalone features and may open up chances for re-run bonuses to power up her already great DIP.
+But most of her traits are not particularly eventable outside of romantic and her performance to date has mostly been as a daily shuttle pilot which is about as valueless as it gets.